lumilio/Jungle-didakoo.com-README.md/README.md

 8) Elephant

 Goal of the Game
-To win the game, one player must successfully move any animal to the Castle of the opponent.
+This game is 1 vs 1.
+To win, one player must successfully move any animal to the Castle of the opponent.
+At the end of a match the winner is rewarded with 3 rank points.

 Movement of the Pieces
 All pieces have the same basic move, although some have special powers (described below).
 The basic move is just one space either forward, backward, left or right.
 The pieces never move diagonally.